 This is a skill that is useful in every aspect of school and life after school.

 Kids also need to get past the frustration of not matching the correct pieces and making several mistakes, in order to build a bit of grit and determination.

 Last but certainly not least, building puzzles is such an enjoyable and calming activity, that even many adults enjoy doing them.

 It releases stress, encourages mindfulness and is a good way to calm an anxious child.
 It is also a great activity to do when you want to wind down from an active play session.

 These are just some of the many benefits of jigsaw puzzles for children.

-Want your own set of instantly downloadable puzzles?
+Want your own set of instantly downloadable printable puzzles for kids?
 Download the set of printables below.

 It includes 28 puzzles for various ages and can be used as cut-and-paste activities too.

 Get FREE access to Printable Puzzles, Stories, Activity Packs and more!